 PricewaterhouseCoopers LLP have indicated their willingness to continue in office as auditors of the company.

-Statement of Directors' Responsibilities
+Statement of Directors' Responsibilities in Respect of the Financial Statements

 The directors are responsible for preparing the management report, the directors' report and the financial statements in accordance with applicable law and regulations.